rgdiascardoso/github-actions-manual-trigger/README.md

 # github-actions-manual-trigger

-A simple tutorial for creating manually triggered GitHub Actions workflows
+A simple tutorial for creating externally triggered GitHub Actions workflows

+## Overview

 GitHub actions support Webhook events as starting points for running a workflow

 Most of these builtin events are tied to specific Gitub events, such as "deployment" or "milestone".

-There is, however, a generic event that should be used to trigger a GitHub Actions workflow from an external source, named "repository_dispatch" --link
+There is, however, a generic event that should be used to trigger a GitHub Actions workflow from an external source, named [repository_dispatch] (https://help.github.com/en/actions/reference/events-that-trigger-workflows#external-events-repository_dispatch)

+## repository_dispatch

 "repository_dispatch" has a property called "event_type" that can be invoked at the level of the workflow as a custom event, allowing for further granularity in multiple external calls for diferent workflows to the same repository.